 List of Less Common Logical Fallacies

-Thinking that if you find examples or evidence to support your position, then the position must be correct.
+The position must be correct if you find examples or evidence to support your position.

 The false dilemma fallacy believes that only two choices are available when there are more in reality.
 This can lead to unreasonable conclusions without considering other possible options or solutions.